The strange story of Pauline Picard

 Possible suspects

-Early in the investigation, suspicion fell on a man called Keramon, an umbrella salesman.
+Early in the investigation, suspicion fell on Christophe Kéramon (born c.
+1860s), an umbrella salesman.
 He worked as a farmhand for the Picards and had been invited to breakfast the day of Pauline's disappearance.
+He had previously been imprisoned for five years for rape.
 He was said to cuddle her a lot and had been heard telling Pauline (twice) that he'd find her a good home near another town.
-Around 1 pm on the day of the disappearance, he was left alone with Pauline and was overheard telling her that she was going with him.
-Police followed the path he would have taken to leave town and decided he couldn't have committed the crime based on the timing.
-He was jailed and released on May 10 for fraud, but this was not related to the disappearance.
+Around 1 pm on the disappearance day, he was left alone with Pauline and was overheard telling her she was going with him.

-Then a middle-aged farmer, Yves Martin, visited the Picards and said he understood their daughter had been found.
-When told that she had, he asked, "Are you sure it's Pauline?"
+A middle-aged farmer, Yves Martin, visited the Picards and said he understood their daughter had been found.
+When told she had, he asked, "Are you sure it's Pauline?"
 Then he added, "God forgive me.
 I am guilty."
-Then in wild laughter, he rushed from the farm and the following day was taken to a lunatic asylum raving mad.
+Then, in wild laughter, he rushed from the farm and the following day was taken to a lunatic asylum raving mad.
 It is thought possible that he killed Pauline.

 StrangeOutdoors Exclusive Members Only Area